ShudhanshuV/Tic-Tac-Toe-Using-ReactJS/README.md

 Live demo:- https://shudhanshuv.github.io/Tic-Tac-Toe-Using-ReactJS/

-Tic-Tac-Toe-Using-ReactJs is a Responsive Tic Tac Toe Game built using React JS.
+Tic-Tac-Toe-Using-ReactJs is a responsive Tic Tac Toe game based on React JS.

-At first you have to fill the player's name then hit the submit button.
+At the beginning, you must fill in the player's name, then click the Submit button.

-Now, you entering the game, play smartly and also it Shows Player status at the top.
+Now you come in the game, play intelligently and also it shows the status of the player's at the top.

-At last card pop up with the name of winner in it, if you want to play again hit play again button.
+Lastly, a pop up card with the name of the winner in it, if you want to play again, press the play again button.

 # Getting Started with Create React App